-Canon 1D versus Sony A77 II
+Canon 1D vs Sony A77 II

-The Canon EOS-1D and the Sony Alpha SLT-A77 II are two digital cameras that were announced, respectively, in September 2001 and May 2014.
+The Canon EOS-1D and the Sony Alpha SLT-A77 II are two digital cameras that were officially introduced, respectively, in September 2001 and May 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and an APS-C (A77 II) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 4.1 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A77 II is considerably smaller (40 percent) than the Canon 1D.
 Moreover, the A77 II is substantially lighter (59 percent) than the 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.